Solarusastoras/Projet_10/Frontend/README.md

 You need to install Mongo with localhost27017

-You need to install node_modules for Backend and Frontend.
+You need to install node_modules for Backend

 For Backend go to readme.md in Backend

 For Frontend

 go to Frontend in terminal with cd

-install node_modulles with :
-npm install

 install Redux
 npm install @reduxjs/toolkit react-redux